-If you do become pregnant while using this herb, please meet with a qualified health care provider who is trained in herbal medicine to help you taper off and decide if bioidentical progesterone therapy is necessary.
-A naturopathic physician is most qualified in this area.
+If you do become pregnant while using Vitex, please meet with a qualified health care provider who is trained in herbal medicine to help you taper off and decide if bioidentical progesterone therapy is necessary.
+A licensed naturopathic physician or functional medicine doctor who has experience with herbal medicines is most qualified in this area.

 Fibrocystic Breast Disease

 Because women with fibrocystic breast disease and breast tenderness also typically struggle with PMS, herbal treatments for these conditions are often similar.
 Vitex is thought to help reduce breast pain because of its effectiveness in reducing prolactin levels and increasing progesterone.